Gl4ukos/IRONCLAD_THESIS/README.md

     !
 NOTES:
     -> MPC struggles A LOT when target is in bad position.
-It needs some straying to "find" the target -> Pure pursuit: LOOKAHEAD>> & MAX_SPEED>> -> faster & less accurate (and the opposite)
+It needs some straying to "find" the target -> Pure pursuit: LOOKAHEAD>> & MAX_SPEED>> -> faster & less accurate (and the opposite) -> Stanley: SPEED<< -> VERY AGRESSIVE STEERING
+    -> Stanley: REAAALLY does not perform well with high LOOKAHEAD, it oscillates a lot due to lateral error -> Stanley: Oscilalates a lot in sharp turns, bc lateral and yaw error may become contradicting